Statement of Values and Code of Conduct

-Complainants and Respondents are entitled to seek representation of their choice, including legal counsel, during the complaints process, at their own expense.
+Each Complainant and Respondent is entitled to seek representation of their choice, including legal counsel, during the complaints process, at their own expense.
 Any investigation into a complaint will include the following steps, where possible:

 • collection and review of any possibly relevant documents; and any other steps the Investigator(s) deems relevant to the investigation of the complaint.

 The Investigator(s) is responsible for ensuring a thorough, fair and impartial investigation of the allegations in the complaint.
 The Investigator(s) will prepare a written report summarizing the allegations and the investigation results.

 The results of any investigation will be provided to the Board, in confidence.
-The Board shall decide, based on the findings of the Investigator(s), whether the policy has been violated and, if so, whether to impose sanctions or corrective action on the Respondent.
+The Board shall decide in camera, based on the findings of the Investigators, whether the Code of Conduct has been violated and, if so, whether to impose sanctions or corrective action on the Respondent.

 Within 20 days of the investigation being completed, the Complainant and the Respondent will be provided with a copy of the Investigator(s)’s report and the decision regarding the outcomes of the investigation.

 • a copy of the complaint or details about the incident;